 Fluoride therapy:

-This is the treatment for incipient caries, where fluoride is applied to the affected tooth to enhance remineralization and prevent cavitation.
-Fluoride therapy can be done in the dental office or at home, using fluoride gels, varnishes, rinses, or toothpastes.
+Dental professionals use fluoride therapy to treat incipient caries.
+This involves applying fluoride to the affected tooth to stimulate remineralization and prevent the formation of cavities.
+Fluoride treatment can be done in the dental office or at home, using various forms like gels, varnishes, rinses, or fluoride toothpaste.

 Dental filling: